-The Board's decision followed a Validation that commenced on 1 July 2018.
+The Board's decision followed a Validation that commenced on 1 September 2018.
 In accordance with the 2016 EITI Standard, an initial assessment was undertaken by the International Secretariat.
-The findings were reviewed by an Independent Validator, who submitted a draft Validation report to the MSG for comment.
-The MSG's comments on the report were taken into consideration by the independent Validator in finalising the Validation report and the independent Validator responded to the MSG's comments.
+The findings were reviewed by an Independent Validator, who submitted a draft Validation report to the multi-stakeholder group for comment.
+The multi-stakeholder group's comments on the report were taken into consideration by the Independent Validator in finalising the report, who also responded to the multi-stakeholder group's comments.
 The final decision was taken by the EITI Board.